BofA Securities lifts TG Therapeutics Inc. [TGTX] price estimate. Who else is bullish?

 Sponsored

-Poster Presentation Title: Early, Transient Shift in Hematologic Parameters Observed with Ublituximab in the ULTIMATE I and II Phase 3 Studies.

-It opened the trading session at $16.97, the shares rose to $17.00 and dropped to $16.18, the range by which the price of stock traded the whole day.
-The daily chart for TGTX points out that the company has recorded 141.56% gains over the past six months.
-However, it is still -372.7% lower than its most recent low trading price.

-If we look at the average trading volume of 5.63M shares, TGTX reached to a volume of 3079788 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+Compared to the average trading volume of 5.72M shares, TGTX reached a trading volume of 4178300 in the most recent trading day, which is why market watchdogs consider the stock to be active.

-Here is what top equities market gurus are saying about TG Therapeutics Inc. [TGTX]:

 Based on careful and fact-backed analyses by Wall Street experts, the current consensus on the target price for TGTX shares is $20.00 per share.
 Analysis on target price and performance of stocks is usually carefully studied by market experts, and the current Wall Street consensus on TGTX stock is a recommendation set at 2.20.
 This rating represents a strong Buy recommendation, on the scale from 1 to 5, where 5 would mean strong sell, 4 represents Sell, 3 is Hold, and 2 indicates Buy.